crosswalk-project/crosswalk-website/public/documentation/windows/build_an_application.md

     If you have your own favourite icon, copy that to the `xwalk-simple` directory instead.
 It should be 96 pixels square or larger.

-3. Create two text files inside `xwalk-simple` (create them using any text editor, e.g. Notepad on Windows, gedit on Ubuntu):
+3. Create two text files inside `xwalk-simple`.
+(Create them using any text editor, such as Notepad.):

     1.  `index.html`